-It is your responsibility to make travel arrangements to arrive at Gandhi International Airport in New Delhi between 11:00 pm on January 2 (or earlier) and 1:30 am on January 3.
-Pick up service will be arranged to meet students arriving during this window.
+It is your responsibility to make travel arrangements to arrive at Gandhi International Airport in New Delhi (DEL) between 11:00 pm on January 2 (or earlier) and 1:30 am on

+January 3 and depart from Mumbai (BOM) on January 20.
+Pick up service will be arranged to meet students arriving during this window of time.
 It is recommended that you consider traveling with another program participant-a travel companion can make arrival in a new country much less intimidating!
+The program will arrange transportation to BOM for everyone returning on January 20, the final day of the program.
+However, if you plan to stay longer, you will need to find your own way to BOM.